Oura Ring vs Garmin: I tried these two premium fitness tracker brands at the same time - here's what I learnt

 Oura Ring vs Garmin: Design

-As the name would suggest, the Oura Ring is a ring tracker.
+As the name would suggest, the Oura Ring Generation 4 is a ring tracker.
 It’s sleek, compact and screen-less.
-It sits on your index, middle or ring finger, and is also available in various colours - but it's much more discreet than the Garmin Venu 3S, being a ring rather than a watch.
-If you wear a lot of rings, it may not be noticeable at all as the Oura Ring is also available in various metallic and neutral colourways.
+It sits on your index, middle or ring finger, and is available in various colours - but it's much more discreet than the Garmin Venu 3S.
+It sits around the finger, blending in with other jewellery.

 Activity tracking on Oura Ring vs Garmin